janebmckenna/milestone-project-1/README.md

 ![Table of Manual Testing](assets/testing/m-testing.png)

+**User Stories**

+_"Website provides them with a means to communicate the details of their vow renewal, capture RSVPs and share content from the first time around."_

+The Website delivers all the objectives for the owners of the Site Ashley and Hannah.
+It contains all pertanient details of thier voew renewal, captures RSVPs and shares photos and video.

+_"interested in their story, viewing their pictures, RSVPing to their invite, the details of the day, what to expect and what accommodation is convenient"_

+_"As a FIRST TIME user of the site I want to be able to:_

+_Intuitively and easily navigate the site to find content._
+_Respond with my RSVP._
+_Be able to establish the particulars and timings of the vow renewal._
+_Browse the photos of the original Wedding Day._

+_As a RETURNING user of the site I want to be able to:_

+_Confirm timings and arrangements for the day._
+_Find links to accommodation and venues._
+_Browse the photos of the original Wedding Day."_

+As a user of the site all my needs are met both as a first time or returning user.
+The site is intuative and easy to navigate.
+I can see all the information I want, the links are helpful, I can RSVP and I can browse the photos.

 **Lighthouse Audit**

 When I initially ran the lighthouse audit I found issues with my images sizes impacting load time, I rectified this by resizing the images and changing the format from .img to .WebP.